xuanyuzhou98/SqueezeSegV2/README.md

 This repository contains a tensorflow implementation of SqueezeSegV2, an improved convolutional neural network model for LiDAR segmentation and unsupervised domain adaptation for road-object segmentation from a LiDAR point cloud.

 Please refer to our video for a high level introduction of this work: https://www.youtube.com/watch?v=ZitFO1_YpNM.
 For more details, please refer to our paper: https://arxiv.org/abs/1809.08495.
+If you find this work useful for your research, please consider citing:

+    @article{DBLP:journals/corr/abs-1809-08495,
+      author    = {Bichen Wu and
+                   Xuanyu Zhou and
+                   Sicheng Zhao and
+                   Xiangyu Yue and
+                   Kurt Keutzer},
+      title     = {SqueezeSegV2: Improved Model Structure and Unsupervised Domain Adaptation for Road-Object Segmentation from a LiDAR Point Cloud}, journal   = {ICRA},
+      year      = {2019},
+    }
 ## Installation:

 The instructions are tested on Ubuntu 16.04 with python 2.7 and tensorflow 1.0 with GPU support.